polterguy/magic.data.common/README.md

 ### Escaping character

-If you by some freak accident happen to have a column in one of your table that is name for instance `neq`, you can escape your column name, by prepending a `\` to it.
+If you by some freak accident happen to have a column in one of your tables that is name for instance `neq`, you can escape your column name, by prepending a `\` to it.
 See an example below.

 ```